 O Jerusalem, I have posted watchmen on your walls; they will pray day and night, continually.
 Take no rest, all you who pray to the Lord.
 (Isaiah 62:6)

-Goodreads says I have read seventy-four books this year.
-It also says I am three books behind my 100 book goal but since I will probably be finishing up Peace In the Post Christian Era by Thomas Merton tonight, I’m not doing all that bad.
-I have read between seventy-five and a hundred books a year every years since I started keeping track a decade ago.
+Goodreads says I have read ninety-two books so far this year.
+That means I am quite a few books ahead of my 100 book goal but and since I will probably be finishing up I am “N” tonight, and A Short History of Nearly Everything tomorrow, I’m not doing all that bad.
+I have read between seventy-five and a hundred books a year every year since I started keeping track in ’06 (and probably about the same but unrecorded before that).
 The most common question people like to ask on hearing this is, “What is your favorite book?”
-That is a touh one to answer.
+That is a tough one to answer.
 There are just so many.
-This year is a tough one, but I would probably say Bonke’s biography, Living A Life of Fire.
-Last year is much easier to answer.
-All In by Mark Batterson probably has had the greatest immediate impact on my life of any book outside the Bible.
+This year is a tough one, but I would probably say The Insanity of Obedience.
+Last year would be much tougher to decide and I think Primal, The Day the Revolution Began, Cross Vision, and The Pursuing God are all excellent choices.

 God has called me to be an intercessor.
-I have no doubt of this.
-It is stronger in my life than that to be a writer, or a teacher, or a witness, or a… worker for Daddy on foreign soil.
-My primary calling is that of an intercessor.
-So why is it so difficult for me, for us to live up to the directive given here in Isaiah, “I have posted watchmen on your walls; they will pray day and night, continually.
+I have no doubt about this.
+It is stronger a stronger pull in my life than that to be a writer, or a teacher, or a witness, or a… “worker for Daddy” on foreign soil.
+(We don’t use the “M” word around here.
+More than any of these, my primary calling is that of an intercessor.
+So why is it so difficult for me, for us to live up to the directive given here in Isaiah?
+“I have posted watchmen on your walls; they will pray day and night, continually.
 Take no rest, all you who pray to the Lord.”
-Why can I not follow Paul’s directive to “pray without ceasing.”
+Why can I not follow Paul’s directive to “pray without ceasing”?
 I know it can be done.
 God does not call us to the impossible.
 Brother Lawrence is evidence of how it can be, but the discipline in getting there is…